facebook/react/compiler/forget/OLD_ARCHITECTURE.md

 # Architecture Overview

+Note: This refers to the non-HIR based architecture.

 ## Diagnostics

 Diagnostics are a way to indicate to the user that the compiler has encountered an unexpected issue, and are created in a structured format that is reused in the Playground to imperatively draw model markers ("squigglies") at their respective node locations.